UVM Accelerates Leadership Development & Tri-Sector Partnership through Online, Team-Based Simulation

 In my case, my teammates gave me high marks on my project, which was a strategy that leverages the strengths of my nonprofit organization, PYXERA Global, to address the issue of plastics pollution, especially ocean plastics.
 Essentially, the strategy combines our practice areas, including our leading Global Pro Bono practice, to foster the development of circular economies in partnership with clients and key stakeholders.
 It’s something I’ll happily be spending more time at my desk developing in global collaboration, with an eye to the triple bottom line, for all stakeholders.

 Having spent the better part of four decades in international business, and the last ten years focusing on the leadership required for a more just and sustainable world, I was surprised at how much I learned (and remembered!) with and from my younger colleagues in RMB—from the intellectual rigor of the strategic frameworks generated by Stu Hart’s research to the very real-feeling emotional angst when presented by dilemmas and trade-offs in the simulation.
 I’m glad I didn’t need to spend another 20 years coming to those insights.

 Leading Sustainable Innovation is a Professional Certificate program offered by the University of Vermont.
-The next session begins May 20, 2019.
-Register by May 13 or get more information at https://learn.uvm.edu/program/leading-sustainable-innovation-professional-certificate/.
+For more information go to https://learn.uvm.edu/program/leading-sustainable-innovation-professional-certificate/.